-Universal Orlando is actually a relatively new player on the Orlando hotel scene and boasts only three properties (though plans to tack on at least two more in the future have been drawn up).
+Universal Orlando is a relatively new player on the Orlando hotel scene and has only three properties (though future plans to tack on at least two more have been drawn up).
 The Universal resorts are all operated by the luxury Loews Hotel group, and the standard of accommodations is actually a bit better than the majority of those at Disney.
 If your itinerary favors Universal Orlando, staying at one of its three properties affords you some rather meaningful perks at the Universal parks.